cmcknight/Scripts/erlang/README.md

 # Erlang Scripts - A collection of Erlang-related scripts #

-This directory contains a bunch of scripts that I wrote for my own convenience that may or may not be useful to others.
+This directory will contain a bunch of scripts that I wrote for my own convenience that may or may not be useful to others.
 Feel free to use them if you like, but many of the scripts run as the root operator so unless you know what you're doing, leave'em alone.
 Use of the scripts in the archive does not imply any responsibility or liability on the part of the author if you brick your machine.